cealigbe/tempusdash/README.md

 ## Tempus Hardware

-My Tempus uses an old Raspberry Pi 3b+ that I had from another project, and that is more than sufficient enough for running the apps and web UI server.
-For Tempus DB you will need:
+My Tempus uses an old Raspberry Pi 3b+ that I had from another project, and that is more than sufficient for running the apps and web UI server.
+For Tempus DB, you will need:

 - A Raspberry Pi 4 / 3 / Zero 2 WH
 - MicroUSB power adapter, 5V
 - MicroSD card
 - [Waveshare 7.5 in e-ink display w/ HAT](https://www.waveshare.com/7.5inch-e-paper-hat.htm)
 - Picture frame or 3D printed frame
-	- there are lots of options for the frame to purchase or print if you have a 3D printer
+	- There are lots of options for the frame to purchase or print if you have a 3D printer
-	- I designed and printed my own frame: [Minimalist Waveshare E-ink Display Frame](https://printables.com)
+	- I designed and printed my own frame: [Minimalist Waveshare E-ink Display Frame]([https://printables.com](https://www.printables.com/model/1450561-minimal-waveshare-75-in-e-paper-display-frame))

 ## Installation

-After setting up your Raspberry Pi, installing the Waveshare utilities for the e-ink display, connecting the display to the Pi, and testing the display for functionality, (please see the respective instructional guides for Raspberry Pi setup and Waveshare display setup) you are ready to set up the Tempus software.
+After setting up your Raspberry Pi, installing the Waveshare utilities for the e-ink display, connecting the display to the Pi, and testing the display for functionality (please see the respective instructional guides for Raspberry Pi setup and Waveshare display setup), you are ready to set up the Tempus software.

 1. Clone the repo